alchemycodelab/code-301-prework/README.md

 ### Code Wars

-Throughout Bootcamp I you will be completing a series of assignments at [Code Wars](https://www.codewars.com).
+Throughout Bootcamp II you will be completing a series of assignments at [Code Wars](https://www.codewars.com).

 1. If you do not already have one, sign up for a user account at Code Wars.
 2. Complete [this kata](https://www.codewars.com/kata/check-the-exam).